 - introductory post-secondary

-- grades 7 to 12 geography (ecosystems, geographic change), social studies (economics), biology (ecosystems and change), science, economics (accounting, valuation methods)
+- grades 7 to 12 geography (ecosystems), social studies (economics), biology (ecosystems), science, economics (accounting, valuation methods)

 - post-secondary geography (ecosystems), environmental science (ecosystem accounting, ecosystem change)

 - Lessons #1 to 3

 - Statistics Canada publication, Human Activity and the Environment 2013: Measuring ecosystem goods and services in Canada

 - Activity sheet #1: Defining an asset (DOC) (HTML)

 - Activity sheet #2: Categorizing asset values (DOC) (HTML)